Building a Fragrance Wardrobe: How to Layer Scents and Choose Scents for Each Occasion

 What are the best fragrances for layering?

-Why is a fragrance wardrobe important?
+Why is a fragrance collection important?

 When to wear different fragrances?